jacob-w-udell/unmaking-an-asset-class/content/_index.md

 If you're looking for places to start, try:

+- Defining Housing as an Asset Class (Link)
 - Landlord Operations -- a quick guide (Link)
 - Bank Financing series (Links 1, 2, 3, 4, 5)
 - Capital Stack (Link)